MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/openid-connect.md

 * Include submission and feedback page for each assignment under the faculty's account.
 When such is saved within Moodle, a copy of the HTML and any associated pictures are packaged in a zip file.

 > [!NOTE]
-> Submission or feedback events trigger OneNote creation with a section for each course the student has enrolled in.
+> The submission or feedback events trigger OneNote creation with a section for each course the student has enrolled in.

 ## Microsoft block

 Microsoft block enhances user experience by providing an User Interface (UI) to modify Microsoft 365 integration features and access to its numersous resources.
 Administators can configure the block to view the modified changes to appear on each course page.
-The block also allows users to perform the following activities:
+The block also allows you o perform the following activities:

 * Access the course SharePoint file location and OneNote notebook.
 * View the course on OneNote notebook for submissions.